dayvidcds/imagerest/README.md

 - Study of automatic deployment on Amazon EC2
 - Development of more backend features (Image deletion, thumbnail image, multiple upload...)
 - Development of a frontend for the project
-- Distribution of the service/modules following the architecture proposed in the future architecture document that is attached to the project.
+- Distribution of the service/modules following the in the future architecture document that is attached to the project (_./architecture-proposed.pdf_).

 ## Stay in touch